 What are your rights?

 - Check through the CHOICE website and look at the ACCC and state and territory fair trading or consumer affairs websites for more information.
 For example, if you bought a product or service after 1 January 2011 you have rights under the Australian Consumer Law.
-If it was before 1 January 2011 you still have rights but they are not the same.
+For purchases before that date, you still have rights but they're not the same – the ACCC website has more on consumer rights for purchases before 1 January 2011.

 - If you have a problem which is complicated and/or potentially worth a lot of money, consider paying for some legal advice.
-It might seem expensive but it might also save you a lot of money in the long run.
+It might seem expensive, but it may save you a lot of money in the long run.
 If you can't afford to pay for legal advice, consider approaching a community legal organisation.

 What do you want?